KarrLab/obj_tables/docs/migration.rst

 Data Definition Language.
 When the schema is changed then existing data must be changed so that its structure still complies with the schema.
 This is called data *migration*.
 Many systems, including databases, web software frameworks and others provide tools that support automated data migration.

 With respect to Object Model (:obj:`obj_model`), consider a file (Excel, csv or tsv) that stores data whose structure is defined by an (:obj:`obj_model`) schemas.
-The `migration` module enables semi-automated migration of these types of files.
+The `migration` module enables semi-automated migration of these types of data files.

 This page provides an overview of the concepts of Object Model migration and detailed instructions on how to configure and use it.